-While the EX02 model was just a prototype that never became available for commercial use, Volvo CE has since revealed the ECR25 Electric excavator.
-This model is currently available for pre-booking in the U.S. and Canada, and the company plans to roll out the first deliveries in June 2022.
+While the EX02 model was just a prototype that never became available for commercial use, Volvo CE has since revealed the ECR25 Electric excavator and their newest model, the EC230.

-Companies like Caterpillar, Bobcat, Doosan, Hyundai CE and JCB have also introduced electric excavators in recent years, and the trend is likely to continue as demand for all-electric heavy machinery increases.
+Companies like Caterpillar, Bobcat, Doosan, Hyundai CE and JCB also offer electric excavators, and the construction trend is likely to continue as demand for electric construction equipment increases.

-Because wheel loaders come in multiple sizes and styles and are found on most construction sites, equipment manufacturers were quick to develop all-electric models.
-Volvo CE added the L25 Electric compact wheel loader to its all-electric lineup, and companies like Wacker Neuson and Schäffer unveiled their own models within the last five years.
+Because wheel loaders come in multiple sizes and styles and are found on most construction sites, equipment manufacturers quickly developed all-electric models.
+Volvo CE added the L25 and L20 Electric compact wheel loaders to its all-electric lineup, and companies like Wacker Neuson and Schäffer unveiled their own models.

 The Schäffer 24E, advertised as the world’s first electric wheel loader using lithium-ion technology, is powered by two lithium-ion batteries and contains two hydraulic motors.
 The machine is small and quiet, making it perfect for maintenance jobs in noise-sensitive residential areas.
-Its lightweight design allows it to be easily loaded onto a car trailer, and it can be easily transported between construction sites.
+Its lightweight design allows workers to easily load it onto a car trailer and transport it between construction sites.